kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/fubumvc-validation-and-re-hydrating-the-view.md

     public class FooEditViewModel : FooEditInputModel, IRedirectable
     ....

-Now our behaviors could know exactly which methods to execute and which data to copy when doing it’s work.
+Now our behaviors could know exactly which methods to execute and which data to copy when doing it's work.

-Boy…This was a lot of work.
+Boy...This was a lot of work.

 It looks like the Fubu team is working hard to get some similar behavior using symmetrical models baked into FubuMVC.
 For "completeness", they probably should.

 After going through this exercise, I had to ask myself how the Fubu team themselves have managed to get by without all this.
 The answer is that they mostly POST via ajax.

 I read about [AjaxContinuations] when I was first starting to dig into FubuMVC, but I ignored it as an oddity.
-Of course I want to POST my entire page back to the server, because…well, because….because that’s what’s done.
+Of course I want to POST my entire page back to the server, because...well, because...because that's what's done.

 Now imagine my form POSTed via ajax.
 Immediately, my "re-hydrate" the ViewModel problem evaporates.
 All my thought on symmetrical models seems meaningless.
 My how do I wrap all this in a Behavior/Try/Catch simplifies as well.

 In addition I gain some interesting choices for the Concurrency Violation / DB Down case.
 I can auto-repost or I can tell the user who changed what data or I can just do the normal "submit again" messaging.

 Of course I have some work to do on the client like tie error messages back to fields and follow urls that come in via the ajax response.
-It turns out the Fubu team has been [working on all that stuff][continuations work], but that wouldn’t be too hard to cook up yourself either.
+It turns out the Fubu team has been [working on all that stuff][continuations work], but that wouldn't be too hard to cook up yourself either.

-For the last couple of hours I’ve been trying to come up with a scenario where it was unacceptable to POST via ajax.
+For the last couple of hours I've been trying to come up with a scenario where it was unacceptable to POST via ajax.
 For web "applications", dependence on javascript is standard.
-I wouldn’t want to try and build a complex app without it.
+I wouldn't want to try and build a complex app without it.
 For e-commerce, I can see not forcing javascript on users.
-However, it turns out that they are mostly posting data that can’t fail an authorization check.
+However, it turns out that they are mostly posting data that can't fail an authorization check.
 By that I mean if they spoof another valid ProductId on their form, so what, they just found a new way to fill out their shopping cart.
 The only places you may have an issue is when they submit CC info or Address information.
 But these places are limited compared to a web "application" where most of the pages involve modifying data in some way.

-I’m going to try to POST via ajax most of the time.
+I'm going to try to POST via ajax most of the time.

 [FubuMVC]:https://fubumvc.github.io/
 [SOA Course]:http://udidahan.com/training/